 Midway of each semester a notice of progress is sent home with each student.
-However, parents/ guardians are encouraged to access the Parent Portal via the Sperry Schools web site to view their child(ren)'s grades, attendance, assignments and behavior status.
-For an accurate view of current academic progress, parents are encouraged to review their child(ren)'s grade each week.
-Teachers will grade student work and update the online gradebook in a timely manner.
+However, parents/guardians are encouraged to access the Parent Portal via the Sperry Schools web site to view their child(rens) grades, attendance, assignments and behavior status.